Academy of the Social Sciences in Australia

 The Academy of the Social Sciences in Australia (ASSA) is an independent, non-governmental organisation devoted to the advancement of knowledge and research in the social sciences.
 It has its origins in the Social Science Research Council of Australia, founded in 1942.

 The Academy was established in 1971 to recognise and champion excellence in the social sciences and to provide evidence-based advice on a range of social policy issues.

-The Academy consists of an elected Fellowship of almost 700 distinguished Australian social science researchers and professionals who work together to:
+The Academy consists of an elected Fellowship of over 750 distinguished Australian social science researchers and professionals who work together to: